sarahholtman/StudyLink/README.md

 # StudyLink

 StudyLink is a web app that helps students find and join study groups for their courses.
-Users can create an account, add their courses, search for study groups, join groups, and view their joined groups from the dashboard.
+Users can create an account, add their courses, search for study groups, create or join groups, view group details, share resources, view notifications, and view upcoming sessions from the dashboard and upcoming sessions page.

 This version was built as a prototype for the current project phase.
 The backend uses Spring Boot with a MySQL database, and the frontend uses static HTML, CSS, and JavaScript pages.

 ## Features

-- User registration
+* User registration
-- Basic prototype sign-in flow
+* Basic prototype sign-in flow
-- Dashboard for users
+* Dashboard for users
-- Add and view user courses
+* Add, view, and delete user courses
-- Search for study groups by school, course/program name, or course code
+* Search for study groups by school, course/program name, or course code
+* Recommended study groups based on saved user courses
+* Create study groups
-- Join study groups
+* Join and leave study groups
-- View joined study groups from the dashboard
+* View joined study groups from the dashboard
+* View group details and group members
+* Share and view study resources
+* View notifications
+* View a limited notification widget on the dashboard
+* Generate notifications for some group activity
+* View upcoming sessions on the dashboard and upcoming sessions page
-- Backend support for group messages
+* Backend support for group messages
-- Early notification/session model structure

 ## Tech Used

-- Java 21
+* Java 21
-- Spring Boot
+* Spring Boot
-- Spring Data JPA
+* Spring Data JPA
-- MySQL
+* MySQL
-- Maven Wrapper
+* Maven Wrapper
-- HTML, CSS, and JavaScript
+* HTML, CSS, and JavaScript

 ## Project Structure